Mattress Guides

 The size of your bedroom will be a big factor in choosing whether to go with a king or queen size bed.
 The recommended room size for a king bed is 12 feet by 14 feet and the recommended room size for a queen bed is 10 feet by 12 feet.

-It’s suggested that you keep a minimum of two feet of walking space around your bed to provide enough room to walk and move around.
+It’s recommended that you keep at least 2 feet of walking space around your bed to allow enough room to move around.
 If you plan to have a dresser or other piece of furniture nearby, you should account for even more space.

-If you’re unsure how large your room is, use a measuring tape to determine the exact size.
+If you’re unsure how large your room is, use a tape measure to determine its exact size.
 Take note of any other furniture that will also be in the room.

 Number and Size of Sleepers